 First Do No Harm (1997): Patient Advocacy, Ketogenic diet for pediatric epilepsy, starring Meryl Streep.
 Made for ABC TV.
 Several actors in the film were cured of epilepsy with the Ketogenic Diet.

-Hulu Streaming Historical Drama Films
+Hulu Streaming Historical Drama Films and Series

 Mrs. America (2020): The well told and disturbing story of how Phyllis Schlafly (played by Cate Blanchett with husband played by John Slattery) stopped the ratification of the ERA and dragged the Republican party to the right.
 Elizabeth Banks as Jill Ruckelshaus, Tracy Ullman as Betty Friedan, Margo Martindale (The Americans) as Bella Abzug, Uzo Aduba as Shirley Chisholm, Rose Byrne as Gloria Steinem, Sarah Paulson composite figure on Phyllis’s Stop ERA movement (later organized into the Eagle Forum), Melanie Lynskey (Rose in 2 1/2 Men) Rosemary Thomson head of Illinois for Eagle Forum.
 Yes that was Bobby Cannavale uncredited as Tom Snyder.
 Takes a darker turn in Episode 6 when Phyllis realizes she wants Lottie Beth Hobbs’ robust mailing list of Christian Evangelicals.
 Her own son is gay and she opposes gay rights.
 Originally on FX.

 the Great (2020): Starring Elle Fanning.
 Female directed, empowering and engaging.
 A comedic stylized loosely biographical drama of Catherine the Great ruler of Russia.
 Hulu Original.